 Recycle your shoe box into a Latop!

-We are surrounded by all this techno stuff whether it’s smartphones, tablets, computers, or smart TVs and not forgetting gaming, with X-boxs or with a PlayStation!
+Today we are surrounded by all this techno stuff whether it’s smartphones, tablets, computers, or smart TVs and not forgetting gaming, with X-boxs or with a PlayStation!

 MY INTENTION!

-Of course, it won’t be a real type of laptop, but a make-belief one, in this case with interchangeable parts, so in this post, we are looking at ‘shoe box crafts’
+Of course, it won’t be a real type of laptop, but a make-belief one, in this case with interchangeable parts, so in this post, we are looking at ‘shoebox crafts’

 COOL KIDS!